2022 - Product Design

 iOS Presets

-A concept tool to enable people to create a home screen that feels like home.
+A concept tool to enable people to create a home screen that feels like home

-MY ROLE
+ROLE

-Sole Designer
+Product Designer

 TIMELINE

-1 month
+1 Month

 TOOLS